e-mo-ali/NLP_Homework/README.md

 # NLP_Homework

-## Arabic Punctuation Processing using NLP
+## 📌 Arabic Punctuation Restoration using NLP

-This project contains a Python script that performs basic preprocessing on Arabic text as part of a Natural Language Processing (NLP) task.
-The script focuses on cleaning text and removing punctuation and non-Arabic content to prepare data for further analysis.
+This project implements a simple Natural Language Processing (NLP) approach to **restore punctuation marks in Arabic text**.
+The script takes unpunctuated Arabic sentences and predicts appropriate punctuation such as commas and periods.

 ---

-## Overview
+## 🧠 Overview

-Arabic text often includes noise such as English words, numbers, URLs, and punctuation.
-This script demonstrates how to clean and normalize such text so it can be used in NLP applications like text classification or machine learning models.
+In many real-world applications (e.g., speech-to-text or informal writing), Arabic text is often written without punctuation.
+This script aims to improve readability by automatically inserting punctuation marks into such text.

 ---

-## How the Code Works
+## ⚙️ How the Code Works

-### 1. Reading the File
+### 1. Input Text
-The script opens and reads a text file containing Arabic content:
-- Loads the file in read mode
-- Stores all text into a variable
+The script starts with Arabic text that does not contain punctuation.

 ---

-### 2. Cleaning the Text
+### 2. Text Processing
-Using regular expressions, the script removes:
-- English letters
-- Numbers
-- URLs and hashtags
-- Special characters

-This ensures that only meaningful Arabic text remains.
+The text is processed and prepared for prediction:
+- Splitting text into words
+- Organizing the sequence for analysis

 ---

-### 3. Filtering Arabic Characters
+### 3. Punctuation Prediction
-The script relies on the Unicode range for Arabic characters to keep only valid Arabic letters and discard everything else.
+The core logic predicts punctuation marks based on the text sequence:
+- Each word is analyzed in context
+- A punctuation label is assigned (e.g., comma, period, or none)

 ---

-### 4. Removing Punctuation
+### 4. Output Reconstruction
-All punctuation marks are removed to simplify the dataset and make it suitable for NLP tasks.
+After prediction:
+- Punctuation marks are inserted into the correct positions
+- The final sentence becomes more readable and grammatically structured

 ---

-### 5. Output
-The cleaned Arabic text is printed, resulting in:
-- Plain Arabic words
-- No punctuation
-- No non-Arabic characters

----
+## 🔄 Example

+**Input:**
+كيف حالك اليوم اتمنى ان تكون بخير

+**Output:**
+كيف حالك اليوم؟ أتمنى أن تكون بخير.

 **CLICK [Notebook](https://colab.research.google.com/drive/1CW8XhlUjwDD4uXP-Q0I_FcU40CDbWXDU?usp=sharing) to check it out**